AI for Small Business

 How long before a small business sees results from AI?

-First live system in 14 to 21 days from kickoff.
-Measurable changes in inquiry conversion, response time, or revenue within 60 days.
-AI search visibility takes 3 to 6 months.
-The reason the first systems are fast is that we are not building new software.
-We are wiring intelligence into Gmail, WhatsApp, or whatever booking platform you already pay for.
+First live system in weeks rather than months.
+Measurable changes in inquiry conversion, response time, or revenue often land within 60 days.
+AI search visibility takes 3 to 6 months to shift meaningfully.
+The reason the first systems are fast is that we are not building new software from scratch.
+We are wiring intelligence into Gmail, WhatsApp, or whatever booking platform you already pay for every month.

 What AI tools should a small business avoid?